 Confirmation of whether the generator-backed capacity import resource has passed or failed the capacity auction capacity test in accordance with the parameters detailed in Table 5-3

+PAF Delivered MW

+If the generator-backed capacity import resource fails the capacity auction capacity test, the IESO will determine a PAF Delivered MW value to be used in determining the performance adjustment factor pursuant to section 3.3.2 of this market manual.

+The PAF Delivered MW is the four-hour average injection of energy by the generator-backed import contributors in the capacity auction capacity test.
+If the PAF Delivered MW value is greater than 95% of the generator-backed import resource’s cleared ICAP, then the PAF Delivered MW will be equal to 95% of the cleared ICAP.

 Allowable Exceptions

 The IESO will, if the circumstances permit, schedule a second testing window if a generator-backed capacity import resource is unable to complete the capacity auction capacity test during the entirety of the first two months of the obligation period in the following circumstances: